sabagh1994/fw-pGENMi/preprocess/README.md

     ├── K27me3
     │   ├── Rep1
     ```
 3. Follow the guide in **[Step 3.
 Download the Data](https://github.com/sabagh1994/fw-pGENMi/blob/master/README.md#download-data)** to download the output files of some preprocessing stages.
-The downloaded data will be stored at `preprocess/preprocess_stages_outfiles` with the following directory structure,
+The downloaded data will be stored at `preprocess/preprocess_stages_outfiles` with the following directory structure.
+These files will be generated as part of preprocessing and are provided here for comparison.
     ```
     preprocess/preprocess_stages_outfiles
     ├── 01_gencode